nextcloud/all-in-one/reverse-proxy.md

 # Reverse Proxy Documentation

+A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) is basically a web server that enables computers on the internet to access a service in a [private subnet](https://en.wikipedia.org/wiki/Private_network).

 **Please note:** Publishing the AIO interface with a valid certificate to the public internet is **not** the goal of this documentation!
 Instead, the main goal is to publish Nextcloud with a valid certificate to the public internet which is **not** running inside the mastercontainer but in a different container!
 If you need a valid certificate for the AIO interface, see [point 5](#5-optional-get-a-valid-certificate-for-the-aio-interface).

-In order to run Nextcloud behind a reverse proxy, you need to specify the port that the Apache container shall use, add a specific config to your reverse proxy and modify the startup command a bit.
+In order to run Nextcloud behind a web server or reverse proxy (like Apache, Nginx and else), you need to specify the port that AIO's Apache container shall use, add a specific config to your web server or reverse proxy and modify the startup command a bit.
 All examples below will use port `11000` as example Apache port which will be exposed on the host.
-Modify it to your needings.
+Modify the port to your needings.

 **Attention:** The process to run Nextcloud behind a reverse proxy consists of at least steps 1, 2 and 4:
 1. **Configure the reverse proxy!
 See [point 1](#1-add-this-to-your-reverse-proxy-config)**